-1. Exceptions to the visit restrictions will apply to the following patients/situations:
+1. Exceptions to the visitor restrictions will apply to the following patients/situations:

 - Substitute Decision Makers (SDM) or Powers of Attorney for Personal Care (POAPC) in the case of patients who lack the capacity to consent to treatment and/or for whom other means of communication with the SDM/POAPC is not possible or suitable for the circumstances